alexaburchak/HMMProfiler/README.md

-# Pipeline for Identifying and Quantifying VH-VL Pairs from Next-Generation Sequencing Data
+# Pipeline for Identifying Functional Regions in Antibodies from NGS Data

 ## Overview
-This pipeline processes next-generation sequencing (FASTQ) data to identify and quantify VH-VL antibody sequence pairs.
+This pipeline processes next-generation sequencing (FASTQ) data to identify and quantify functional regions in antibodies.
 It first translates nucleotide sequences in all six reading frames using SeqKit, then runs HMMER to search for matches against a given model.
-Finally, it merges and trims the matched sequences, counts unique VH-VL pairs, and outputs the results as CSV files.
+Finally, it merges and trims the matched sequences, counts unique sequence combinations, and outputs the results as CSV files.

 ## Install System Dependencies
 This pipeline requires several tools and dependencies to be installed before execution.
 You can use one of the following installation methods: